 Cash Compensation.
 Prior to January 1, 2016, the Company's Outside Directors' Cash Compensation Plan provided for the payment of cash compensation to non-employee directors for their participation at Board meetings, in amounts established, and periodically reviewed, by the Board.
 Each non-employee director received a meeting fee for each meeting of the Board that he attended (including telephonic meetings, but excluding execution of unanimous written consents).
 In addition, each non-employee director received a committee meeting fee for each meeting of a Board committee that he attended (including telephonic meetings, but excluding execution of unanimous written consents).
 The Board meeting fee was \$4,000 and the committee meeting fee was \$1,500; provided that the meeting fee for special telephonic Board meetings (i.e., Board meetings that are not regularly scheduled and in which non-employee directors typically participate telephonically) was \$750 and the committee meeting fee for such special telephonic meetings was \$600.
-Any non-employee director who is the chairman of a committee received an additional \$750 for each meeting of the committee that he chaired, and an additional \$200 for each special telephonic meeting of such committee.
+Any non-employee director who is the chairman of a committee received an additional \$750 for each regularly scheduled meeting of the committee that he chaired, and an additional \$200 for each special telephonic meeting of such committee.

-The Outside Directors' Cash Compensation Plan was terminated effective January 1, 2016 in connection with the approval of the New Director Compensation Policy described below.
+The Outside Directors' Cash Compensation Plan was terminated effective January 1, 2016 in connection with the approval of the New Director Compensation Policy described above, and all cash compensation paid to directors subsequent to January 1, 2016 was paid pursuant to the terms of the New Director Compensation Policy.